Voxer/zag/web/README.md

     , daemons:    ["address:port", ...]
     , defaultPath: "/graph/your_favorite_metric"
     , backend:     require('metrics-backend-pg')
+    // This directory needs to be readable and writable by the process.
     , public:      "/tmp/metrics-public"
     }).on("error", function(err) {
       // An error occurred.